 A 69 year-old Lou Gossett Jr has clearly come a long way down in his career from the time when he won a Best Supporting Actor Oscar as the marine drill instructor in An Officer and a Gentleman (1982) indeed, none of Gossetts subsequent roles managed to live up to the acclaim he received there and his subsequent career has been completely forgettable.
 The Left Behind films have all starred Kirk Cameron, the former star of tvs Growing Pains (1985-92) who is nowadays a Christian minister he appears on the DVD extras menu here offering up several sermons from his tv show The Way of the Master (2003-4).
 In his role here, Cameron attempts to play a tough guy with unshaven chin, but no matter how much Cameron tries (and even though he is aged 35), he still looks boyish and far too cute to be a heroic tough guy.
 By now, Gordon Curries performance as the Anti-Christ Nicolae Carpathia has become decidedly campy.

 Subsequent to this, the Left Behind series underwent a big-screen Hollywood remake with Left Behind (2014) starring Nicolas Cage.
-There was also a further film Vanished: Left Behind Next Generation (2016) from a different production team.
+There was also a further film Vanished: Left Behind Next Generation (2016), which reworked the basics for a Young Adult audience.

 Craig R. Baxley premiered with the action film Action Jackson (1988) and went onto to maintain a reasonable career as a genre director.
 His other films include the witty Dark Angel/I Come in Peace (1990) about an alien drug dealer; the incomprehensible Deep Red (1994) about the search for a child carrying an alien virus; and the psycho-thriller Under Pressure/Bad Day on the Block (1997).
 Baxley has also made a host of Stephen King tv mini-series including Storm of the Century (1999), Rose Red (2002), The Diary of Ellen Rimbauer (2003) and Kingdom Hospital (2004), as well as a variety of genre tv movies including the superhero film Chameleon II: Death Match (1999), The Glow (2002) about a conspiracy of immortals, the mini-series The Triangle (2005) about the Bermuda Triangle and the excellent The Lost Room (2006) about the quest for a series of everyday objects with mysterious powers.